Microsoft/azure-docs.pt-pt/articles/azure-functions/functions-debug-powershell-local.md

 * A consola do PowerShell que fez a `Invoke-RestMethod` devolveu um resultado
 * A consola do PowerShell integrada no Visual Studio Code está à espera que um script a ser executado

-Próximas vezes quando invoca a mesma função, o depurador no PowerShell quebras de extensão correta depois do `Wait-Debugger`.
+Mais tarde quando invoca a mesma função, o depurador na extensão de PowerShell quebra correto depois do `Wait-Debugger`.

 ## <a name="debugging-in-a-powershell-console"></a>Depuração numa consola do PowerShell